carbon-language/carbon-lang/docs/design/generics/goals.md

 [dynamic dispatch](#dispatch-control) to reduce build times.
-We may also be able to reduce the amount of redundant compilation work even with the [static strategy](#dispatch-control) by identifying instantiations with the same arguments and only generating code for them once.
+We may also be able to reduce the amount of redundant compilation work even with the [static strategy](#dispatch-control) by identifying instantiations with the same arguments or identical implementations and only generating code for them once.

 ### Encapsulation